-GCA provides technology resources to enrich the academic experience of students, faculty, and staff and is a natural extension of our history of innovation with technology and its emphasis on authentic learning experiences.

-Students are asked to use school-owned technology (even if they have their own at home, as teachers are planning and teaching with the assumption that students have a common technology capability, including hardware, connectivity, software, security, and online service subscriptions.
-The school also periodically updates and maintains this computing, software, and technology infrastructure - sometimes remotely.
-In addition, school-owned technology enables students to keep their data on a central server, allowing them to access their information from other locations.
+GCA provides technology resources to support students, faculty, and staff.
+Our emphasis on technology is to enhance the learning experiences in the classroom and develop skills necessary to use technology productively.
+Students are required to use school-owned technology, even if they have their own at home.
+Teachers are planning and teaching with the assumption that students have a common technology capability, including hardware, software, connectivity, security, and online service subscriptions.
+The school also updates and maintains the hardware, software, and technology infrastructure - sometimes remotely.

-The proper use of this technology rests on the school's values and requires students to accept the same ethical responsibilities found in all the other areas of school life.
+The proper use of this technology requires students to accept the same ethical responsibilities found in all the other areas of school life.
 The general rules and principles of the school are a sound basis for good decision making with regard to technology.
 It is the student's responsibility to treat the technology and their fellow users with the proper care and respect.